-It is entirely possible to vacation to the Balkans and see many great places in five days.
+It is entirely possible to vacation in the Balkans and see many great places in five days.
 However, expect to gain an itch to re-visit and re-visit again.
 This is a region that can not be seen wholly in five days.
 It takes more than that – even more than two weeks.

 However, the itinerary below should give you a good indication and taste of the region.
 So, if you plan a vacation to the Balkans, feel free to use part or all of our suggested itinerary to maximize your time spent in one of Europe’s best regions.